NickMulders/PID_Fan_Control/README.md

-Certainly!
-Below is the complete README.md file for your PID GPIO Fan Control project, formatted within a code block for easy copying.
-This README includes both installation options, clearly indicating that if the standard installation fails (especially on an Open Media Vault setup), the manual installation steps should be followed.

-markdown
-Copy code
 # PID GPIO Fan Control for Raspberry Pi

 This project controls a GPIO-connected fan on a Raspberry Pi using a PD (Proportional-Derivative) control loop.
 The fan speed adjusts based on the CPU temperature to maintain optimal cooling.